OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/project-name-has-been-modified-do-you-wish-to-save-the-changes-now.md

 ---
 title: Project <name> has been modified.
-Do you wish to save the changes now? ms.prod: office ms.assetid: b1b83129-19ef-393c-8e95-02f46cc3f015 ms.date: 06/08/2017
+Do you wish to save the changes now? ms.assetid: b1b83129-19ef-393c-8e95-02f46cc3f015 ms.date: 06/08/2017 ms.localizationpriority: medium
-localization_priority: Normal
 ---

-# Project <name> has been modified.
+# Project \<name> has been modified.
 Do you wish to save the changes now?

 This error has the following causes and solutions: